 This is especially important when there is an area where infrequent impact noise can be present because people won’t hear anything until it is too late.

 One of the easiest ways to let people know when they need to be wearing hearing protection is to use some sort of non-verbal communication.
-This could be done, for example, with safety signs (which can be purchased here).
+This could be done, for example, with safety signs.
 Putting up signs when entering an area with potentially hazardous noise levels can be very effective.

-Another option is to use floor marking tape (similar to our SafetyTac floor marking tape).
+Another option is to use floor marking tape.
 Choose a specific color to represent hazardous noise levels, so when people see it on the ground they know that they need to be wearing the proper protection.
 This is a very simple, and affordable, way to make sure everyone is aware of when they need to be wearing hearing protection.

 Most facilities know that wearing a welding mask while using a welding torch is not optional, or wearing a hard hat while in an area where falling objects could be present.
 Unfortunately, many facilities make the mistake of allowing employees to pick and choose if and when they wear the hearing protection.

 In order to ensure noise and hearing loss prevention is taken seriously, facilities should make these protective items mandatory.
 This is essential precisely because of the fact that it is often very difficult to know when the noise levels are at a damaging level.

 By making it mandatory, everyone will know that they have to wear the protection in certain areas of the facility, even if they don’t really think it is needed.
 This will help dramatically cut down on the risk of hearing loss for the employees and allow everyone to work more safely.

 It is also important to remember that as a facility, having proper noise and hearing loss prevention strategies in place is not optional.
 Regulatory agencies like OSHA and others have a variety of requirements that facilities must follow.